Residence Halls

-Residence halls are available to students who do not have children residing with them who wish to live on campus.
+Residence halls are available to non-married students who do not have children residing with them.

 All full-time undergraduate students who do not have children residing with them and who attend class on the Harrogate campus must reside on campus unless:

-All student-athletes who receive at least $1.00 of scholarship funds are required to live on campus.
+All LMU student-athletes who receive athletic scholarships are required to live on campus.

 There are several types of on-campus housing available at varying costs:

-• Shelton and Langley - These are co-ed facilities with 3 private bedrooms per unit (each bedroom has a private bathroom and a walk-in closet).
+- Shelton and Langley - These are co-ed facilities with 3 private bedrooms per unit (each bedroom has a private bathroom and a walk-in closet).
 A large living room/kitchen area is shared by the occupants.
-Currently, these facilities are housing graduate students.

 An application for housing or housing waiver must be completed by all applicants for admission (see Housing and Residence Life online).